 Web Hosting just got better with PHP 7.4

-PHP 7.4 is now available on all of WHC’s web hosting, reseller hosting and Managed WordPress hosting plans.
+PHP 7.4 is now available on all of WHC’s web hosting, reseller hosting, cloud and dedicated servers, and Managed WordPress hosting plans.
 It delivers superior performance, adds new features, and deprecates some older features.
 You can enable PHP 7.4 from your control panel today, or read on to learn more!

 What is PHP?